mozilla/dryice/README.md

 DryIce
 ======

-DryIce is a CommonJS/RequireJS packaging tool for browser scripts, initially targeting the Skywriter/Ace project.
+DryIce is a CommonJS/RequireJS packaging tool for browser scripts.

 It is basically just a copy function.
 It takes input from a set of input files, which can be specified in various ways, optionally filters them and outputs them